rtts/debian/README.md

     PasswordAuthentication no

-To make the following steps a little easier, give yourself passwordless sudo access by running:
+To make the remaining steps a little easier, give yourself passwordless sudo access by running:

     $ sudo visudo